GravityKit/GravityView/readme.txt

 = develop =

 * Added: Ability to perform exact-match searches in the search bar by enclosing search terms in quotation marks.
+* Fixed: Secrets would not be added to blocks when selecting the view from the preview window.

 __Developer Updates:__